Tom Gegax: Other roles

-Tom’s extensive Board of Directors’ service includes several health and environmental organizations such as the American Heart Association, the American Cancer Society, Deepak Chopra Enterprises, John Robbins’ EarthSave, Robert F. Kennedy Jr.’s Waterkeeper Alliance, Dan Buettner (Blue Zones) and Chairman at Center For Science in the Public Interest, an organization that has always been at the forefront of health (organic standards, food labeling).
+Gegax’s board of directors’ work includes health and environmental organizations such as the American Heart Association, the American Cancer Society, Deepak Chopra Enterprises, John Robbins’ EarthSave, Robert F. Kennedy Jr.’s Waterkeeper Alliance, Dan Buettner (Blue Zones) and chairman at Center For Science in the Public Interest, an organization that has always been at the forefront of health (organic standards, food labeling).